top of page

 Adjective + -heit / -keit

 The endings -heit and -keit are used to form abstract nouns from adjectives.
 These nouns usually describe qualities or states.
-To form the noun, remove the adjective ending (if necessary) and add -heit or -keit.
+To form the noun, add -heit or -keit to the adjective.
 These nouns are always feminine (die).

 Examples: